jinzoprojekt/Jin8zo/README.md

 ## Uwaga

 To nie jest kurs ani seria tutoriali.
 To dziennik pracy — część dni poszła gładko, część nie, i zapisywałem obie strony, bo to właśnie w debugowaniu najczęściej działo się faktyczne uczenie.

+# Jin8zo

+Automation workflows built with n8n and Zapier.

+## About

+The name comes from two places: n8 is short for n8n, z is for Zapier, and Jinzo is an iconic card from my lifelong passion, Yu-Gi-Oh!, a card I've liked since I was a kid.
+This repository is where I document what I've been building while learning workflow automation — mostly n8n, with some Zapier work alongside it for comparison.

+I started from zero.
+Everything here was built by hand, tested, and in most cases broken and fixed at least once before it worked the way I wanted.

+## What's in here

+Workflows covering:

+- Form-driven processes with validation and branching logic
+- Google Workspace integrations (Sheets, Calendar, Gmail, Drive)
+- Slack and Notion for internal notifications and record-keeping
+- Airtable as a lightweight database backend
+- Webhook-based APIs deployed on a self-hosted VPS instance
+- PDF parsing and data extraction from incoming documents
+- AI-assisted classification and draft generation for email triage
+- AI chatbots

+Some of these are small, single-purpose builds.
+A few — the invoice processing pipeline and the AI email assistant — grew over several sessions into something closer to a real internal tool.

+## Demos

+A few of the finished products are recorded as walkthroughs — not the build process, but a tour of the finished workflow: what it does, how it's put together, and why it works the way it does.
+These are close to ready to hand to a client or put on a website.

+- AI Research Agent
+- Jin8zo AI Chatbot
+- AI Customer Support workflow
+- AI Email Assistant — classifies incoming mail and drafts replies for review before sending

+## Notes

+This isn't a course or a tutorial series.
+It's a working log — some days went smoothly, some didn't, and I kept the record of both because the debugging is usually where the actual learning happened.